IBM/cp4waiops-samples/dashboarding-resources/node-auth-proxy/README.md

 For the `certs`, replace the certificates with proper certificates from a trusted Certificate Authority.

-For the `trusted-certs`, you will need to add your AIOps cluster certificate and your Impact GUI server certificate.
+For the `trusted-certs`, you will either need to add your AIOps cluster certificate and your Impact GUI server certificate to the folder OR a CA certificate which has signed them.

 AIOps:
 If you are using the default certifcate, it can be found via:
-`oc get secret router-certs-default -n openshift-ingress` (Copy the entire `tls.crt` block).
+`oc get secret router-certs-default -n openshift-ingress -o jsonpath='{.data.tls\.crt}' | base64 -d`

 If you are using a [custom certifificate](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-aiops/4.11.0?topic=certificates-using-custom-certificate) then you will need to add that instead.